mehadiproman/Building-Redis-From-Scratch/README.md

 ---

-Would you like me to create a short **Git commit message** and `.gitignore` file for this project next?
-That’ll make your initial repository setup clean and ready for GitHub.
+Would you like me to make this `README.md` **automatically generate a table of contents** at the top (using Markdown anchors)?
+It’s a good way to make navigation easy for large technical projects.
 ```